How your small business can save energy during the summer

 Whenever possible, opt for equipment and appliances with a high energy-efficiency rating.
 They may have a higher upfront cost, but they should save you money in the long run through reduced energy consumption.

-When upgrading, look for products with good SEER (Seasonal Energy Efficiency Ratio) ratings for cooling and use smart plugs or timers to avoid equipment running when no one is on site.
+When upgrading cooling equipment, look for products with a good SEER (Seasonal Energy Efficiency Ratio) rating.
+The higher the SEER rating, the more efficient the unit.
+Pairing efficient equipment with smart plugs or timers avoids wasted energy when no one is on site.

 Switch business energy suppliers